Minimal Surfaces with Arbitrary Topology in H^2xR: Minimal Surfaces of Arbitrary Topology in

-Now, we are going to prove the main existence result for properly embedded area minimizing surfaces in $\BHH$ with arbitrary topology.
-In this part, we will mainly follow the techniques in \cite{MW} and \cite{Co1}.
-In particular, for a given surface $S$, we will start with a compact exhaustion of $S$, $S_1\subset S_2\subset ...\subset S_n \subset ...$, and by using the bridge principle proved in the previous section, we inductively construct the area minimizing surface with the desired topology.
+Now, we prove any open orientable surface (finite or infinite topology) can be embedded in $\BHH$ as an area minimizing surface.
+In this part, we mainly follow the techniques in \cite{MW} and \cite{Co2}.
+In particular, for a given surface $S$, we start with a compact exhaustion of $S$, $S_1\subset S_2\subset ...\subset S_n \subset ...$, and by using the bridge principle proved in the previous section, we inductively construct the area minimizing surface with the desired topology.

 In particular, by \cite{FMM}, for any open orientable surface $S$, there exists a simple exhaustion.
 A simple exhaustion $S_1\subset S_2\subset ...\subset S_n \subset ...$ is the compact exhaustion with the following properties: $S_1$ is a disk, and $S_{n+1}-S_n$ would contain a {\em unique nonannular piece} which is either a cylinder with a handle, or a pair of pants by \cite{FMM} (See Figure \ref{simpleexhaustion}).